OpenBotsAI/OpenBots.Documentation/OpenBots Server/Server SDK Documentation/ServerSDKDesignDocument.md

             - Payload
               - Input : Login URL (retrieved from get service registration), API version, server type ("Local," "Cloud," "Documents"), username, password
               - Output : Authentication token as a string
-          - NOTE: The two methods below are only used when accessing the cloud Server.
+          - NOTE: The two methods below are only used when accessing the Cloud Server.
-          - Get Server Info: Method that retrieves the user information such as person id, email, username, token, and organizations.
+          - Get Server Info: Method that retrieves the user information such as person id, email, username, token, and organizations
             - Payload
               - Input : API version, server URL, token
               - Output : ServerInfo model data